Christy Clark: Return to the opposition and retirement

 On June 29, Clark's minority government was defeated 44–42 after Horgan introduced a no-confidence motion as an amendment to the throne speech.
 Clark then asked Lieutenant Governor Judith Guichon for a new election, contending that an NDP minority government would be unstable due to the need for one of the NDP's members to become speaker.
-Clark argued that this would force the frequent use of the speaker's casting vote to break 43–43 ties.
+Clark argued that an NDP speaker would frequently be forced to use their casting vote to break 43–43 ties.
 Guichon did not agree and refused to dissolve the legislature.
 Clark then resigned as premier, and Guichon invited Horgan to form a minority government, which took office on July 18.

 On July 28, Clark announced that she would resign as Liberal Party Leader and exit from politics, effective August 4, 2017.